c-cube/ocaml-containers/README.md

 - check status of modules (`{b status: foo}`) and update if required;
    removed deprecated functions, etc.
 - `make unlabel` to see if labelled interfaces are up to date (requires compiler-libs)
-- update `CHANGELOG.adoc` (see its end to find the right git command)
+- update `CHANGELOG.md` (see its end to find the right git command)
 - commit the changes
 - `make test doc`
 - `export VERSION=<tag here>; git tag -f $VERSION; git push origin :$VERSION; git push origin $VERSION`